em3ndez/imposter/README.md

 [OpenAPI](https://github.com/OAI/OpenAPI-Specification) (and Swagger) specifications, Salesforce and HBase APIs.

-Scripting support for both JavaScript or [Groovy/Java](http://www.groovy-lang.org/).

-## What's it for?

-Run standalone mock servers, or embed mocks within your JVM or Node.js tests.
+Run standalone mock servers, or embed mocks within your tests (supports JVM and Node.js).

-Use Imposter to:
+Dynamic responses can be scripted using JavaScript or Groovy/Java.

+## Features

 * run standalone mocks in place of real systems
-* turn an OpenAPI/Swagger file into a mock API for testing or QA
+* turn an OpenAPI/Swagger file into a mock API for testing or QA (even before the real API is built)
-* quickly set up a temporary API for your mobile/web client teams whilst the real API is being built
 * decouple your integration tests from the cloud/various back-end systems and take control of your dependencies
 * validate your API requests against an OpenAPI specification
-* capture data and use response templates to provide conditional responses
+* capture data and validate later or use response templates to provide conditional responses

 Send dynamic responses: